ftoralesacosta/eJet_sPHENIX_NTupilizer/README.md

 The bins are defined with arrays starting on Line 625.
 Simply change the min and max Truth pT, and the bin width (currently 2.5 GeV/c).

 By default, the only binning is in Jet pT, however adding eta dependency, or z-vertex dependance should be relativley simple.
-The implementation uses unfotunatly clunky strings to ensure unique historgram names, but is working as intended.
+The implementation uses unfortunatly clunky strings to ensure unique historgram names, but is working as intended.
 I wrote eta depenence as an example in Line 651.
 The steps to add additional dependencies are as the follows:

 1. Create a vector for the the bin edges and a vector for the bin centers (shown in Line 651)
 2. Add an extra dimension to N-dimensional TH1F vector `v_Eta_pT_TH1F` and the N-dimensional TH2F vector `v_Eta_pT_TH2F`
 3. Add an extra dimension to the string vectors `root_cut_string` and `title_cut_string`
 4. Fill the string vectors shown in Line 672-673, using the newly created vectors containing bin information.
 5. Finally, add additional for loops for the new bins for the reconstructed and correction loops (shown in Lines 728 & 840.
 All the functions inside the loops take a string in 1-D TH1F vector as arguments.
+The outer loop is simply changed to go throught the N-dimensional vectors.
+In this way none of the functions need editing if all one wants to do is add additional dependencies.

 # To Do:
 Hard coded binning is of course a pain.
 Adding TEnv support or some external configuration file would be great.